turbyn/moviedb-task/README.md

 ```
 /movies?r_day-min=-94694400&r_day-max=94694400&imdb-min=6.8&imdb-max=9.2&runtime-max=174
 ```
 Movies released between 1967 and 1973, with minimum imdb rate of 6.8, but not bigger than 9.2.
-Also, hast to be shorter than 174 minutes
+Also, has to be max 174 minutes long

-### GET /comments || /comments?id=<imdbId>
+### GET /comments

 ##### Example response
 ```